Skip to content

 Joint Commission Infection Prevention and Audit Readiness

 Hospitals today face increasing pressure to maintain consistent, documented infection prevention workflows across patient rooms, surgical suites, isolation areas, and other high-risk clinical environments.
-While The Joint Commission (also referred to as JCAHO) does not mandate a specific whole-room disinfection technology, its standards place significant emphasis on infection prevention programs, environmental hygiene, documentation, and risk-based operational oversight.
+While The Joint Commission (TJC) does not mandate a specific disinfection modality, its standards place significant emphasis on environmental hygiene, documentation, and risk-based operational oversight.

-In practice, hospitals increasingly need environmental disinfection processes that are consistent, measurable, and documented to help demonstrate operational consistency and accountability across the facility.
-This is particularly relevant as hospitals respond to multidrug-resistant organisms (MDROs), increasing reporting expectations, and operational staffing pressures.
+As healthcare organizations respond to multidrug-resistant organisms (MDROs) and other organisms of concern, hospitals increasingly need environmental disinfection processes that are robust, measurable, and documented to demonstrate operational reliability and accountability across the facility.
+This is particularly relevant as healthcare systems face growing pressure to improve disinfection efficacy, workflow consistency, and operational responsiveness.

 What The Joint Commission Evaluates